wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/identity-permissions-consent/includes/5-exercise-delegated-permissions-consent.md

 };
 ```

 Now change the Microsoft Graph requests to request calendar items instead of email messages.
-Search for all instances of `/messages?` in the SPA and replace them with `/events?`.
-There should be 3 of them.
+Search for `/messages?` in the SPA and replace it with `/events?`.
 The rest of the request can remain as is because both email messages and calendar events have a *subject* property.

 ### Test the web application